Tracking the location of your devices

 Depending on the permissions associated with your role, you may not be able to zoom in beyond city-level view.

-Search for a particular device Enter all or part of the keyword in the search field and click Search or press Enter.
-The map refreshes to show updated markers .
+Search for a particular device Enter all or part of the keyword in the field above the map and click Search or press Enter.
+The map refreshes to show updated markers

 - With the mouse pointer on the map, rotate the wheel button on your mouse upward.